 Basic Call Setup

 This section describes the procedures at the peering interface required to establish a 2-way session for a basic voice call.
 In this case it is assumed that no originating or terminating features are applied (no call blocking, forwarding, etc), and that the called line is available to accept the call.
 Also, this section describes the session establishment procedures when the call is initiated by the originating SIP User Agent itself, and not via a 3rd party in support of features like click-to-call.
 SIP entities involved in session peering MUST support the SDP offer/answer procedures specified in [RFC 3264] with the consideration that reliable provisional responses MUST be used as specified in [RFC 3262] when a provisional response contains SDP.
 The originating Carrier network SHOULD include an SDP offer in the initial INVITE.
 The terminating Carrier network MUST include an SDP answer in a reliable response to an INVITE received with an SDP offer.
 The terminating Carrier MUST include an SDP offer in the first reliable response to an INVITE received without an SDP offer.
-Once an SDP answer has been provided in a reliable response, it SHOULD not be repeated in subsequent responses (e.g., 200 OK (INVITE)), but if it is, the SDP in the 200 OK (INVITE) MUST be identical to the SDP in the reliable response.
+Once an SDP answer has been provided in a reliable response, it SHOULD not be repeated in subsequent responses (e.g., 200 OK (INVITE)) within that dialog, but if it is, the SDP in the 200 OK (INVITE) MUST be identical to the SDP in the reliable response.

-The terminating Carrier network MAY also include an SDP body in a provisional 18x response or PRACK request.
+The terminating Carrier network MAY also include SDP message bodies in provisional 18x responses, final responses, UPDATE requests, in-dialog INVITE requests or PRACK requests.

-NOTE: If the provisional and final responses are on different dialogs (say, when the INVITE is forked), the SDPs may be different between the various responses.
+NOTE: If the provisional and final responses are on different dialogs (say, when the INVITE is forked), the SDP may be different between the various responses.

 SIP entities involved in session peering that advertise support for different but overlapping sets of codecs in the SDP offer/answer exchange for a given call MUST negotiate a single common codec for the call.
-An SDP answer MUST contain only a single codec (plus additional auxiliary codecs such as DTMF), per media stream, selected from the offered set of codecs.
+An SDP answer MUST contain only a single codec (plus additional auxiliary payload types such as telephone-event), per media stream, selected from the offered set of codecs.

 SDP Requirements

 SIP entities involved in session peering MUST comply with the SDP requirements defined in [RFC 4566].
-A SIP entity involved in session peering MUST include only one media (m=) descriptor per desired media stream in an SDP offer to a peer Carrier network.
+A SIP entity involved in session peering MUST include only one media (m=) description per desired media stream in an SDP offer to a peer Carrier network.

-If a SIP entity involved in session peering receives an SDP offer containing multiple media descriptors, it MUST act on the media descriptors and include all of them in the same order in the response, including non-zero ports and zero ports for the offered media according to its capabilities as specified in [RFC 3264], an Offer/Answer Model with SDP.
+If a SIP entity involved in session peering receives an SDP offer containing multiple media descriptions, it MUST act on the media descriptions and include all of them in the same order in the response, including non-zero ports and zero ports for the offered media according to its capabilities as specified in [RFC 3264].
 A SIP entity involved in session peering MUST NOT reject an offered session because it offers more media than the SIP entity can handle.

 Ringback Tone vs. Early Media

 While the originating Carrier network is waiting for the terminating Carrier network to answer the call, in the case of when a single early dialog is created, the originating line is either playing local ringback tone to the calling user, or is connected to a receive-only or bi-directional early-media session with the terminating Carrier network.
-For example, early media can be supplied by the terminating endpoint (e.g., custom ringback tone) while waiting for answer.
+For example, early media can be supplied by a network element in the terminating network (e.g., custom ringback tone) while the terminating network alerts the called user.

-SIP entities involved in session peering MUST use the following procedures to control whether the originating line applies local ringback tone or establishes an early media session while waiting for the call to be answered.
+SIP entities involved in session peering MUST use the following procedures to control whether the originating line applies local ringback tone or provides remotely generated media to the calling user.